-Oxford International Organizations: Launching September 2017
+Oxford International Organizations: Launching Autumn 2017

 International organizations (IOs) are an important area of research both within international law and international relations.
 They have been growing in number and influence over the past decades, and virtually every important question of foreign policy, trade, and international affairs now falls within the purview of one international organization or another.
 At the same time, important materials and decisions are scattered over the websites of hundreds of different IOs, if they are online at all, and are often difficult to find.
 Oxford International Organizations (OXIO) fills this gap, enabling comparative research of key issues across IOs.